-5.8 Settlement boundaries are provided for Tarrington and Little Tarrington to define the planned limits of the villages.
+- 5.8 Settlement boundaries are provided for Tarrington and Little Tarrington to define the planned limits of the villages.
 Within the boundaries, housing and other suitable development proposals will be permitted where planning requirements are met, including those set out in Local Plan Core Strategy policy RA2 Housing in settlements outside Hereford and the market towns.
-Outside the boundaries, Local Plan Core Strategy policy RA3 Herefordshire's countryside and allied policies set out the exceptional circumstances in which residential development will be permitted.
+Outside the boundaries, Local Plan Core Strategy policy RA3 Herefordshire's countryside and allied policies set out the exceptional circumstances in which residential development will be permitted. - 5.9 The settlement boundary for Tarrington was originally established in the former Unitary Development Plan and has been reviewed with reference to criteria in Herefordshire Council guidance.
+The residents' survey showed considerable support for the principle of a settlement boundary for the village, with over 90% of respondents favouring such an approach.
+The former UDP boundary has been adjusted to incorporate the Plan proposal for housing at School Road (see policy TAR8).